seregayoga/seregayoga.com/content/posts/writing-an-llm-application-using-go-and-openai.md

 ```
 Where `input` is the text for which we generate embeddings.

 3. Using embeddings from the previous step we get similar support case from the PostgreSQL database with installed [pgvector extension](https://github.com/pgvector/pgvector).
 It might the case you already have an application with PostgreSQL database and just installing an extension seems really convenient.
-Here is the query to the database:
+Here is how we execute sql query to get the closest by meaning case:
 ```
+row := store.dbConn.QueryRow(
+	ctx,
-SELECT chat FROM support_history ORDER BY embedding <=> $1 LIMIT 1
+	"SELECT chat FROM support_history ORDER BY embedding <=> $1 LIMIT 1",
+	pgvector.NewVector(embeddings),
+)
 ```
-Where `<=>` is a cosine distance operator provided by the extension.
+Where `<=>` is a cosine distance operator provided by the extension and by calling `pgvector.NewVector(embeddings)` from [github.com/pgvector/pgvector-go](https://github.com/pgvector/pgvector-go) we prepare a vector to be used in a database query.

 4. And finally we ask OpenAI to generate a response to the user using predefined prompt with injected there the content of the support case we found on the previous step.
 How it looks in the code:
 ```